MicroStrategy/rest-api-docs/docs/common-workflows/manage-filter-objects/create-a-filter-object.md

 ---
-title: Workflow Sample - Create a Filter Object
+title: Workflow sample - Create a filter object
-sidebar_label: Create a Filter Object
+sidebar_label: Create a filter object
 description: This workflow sample demonstrates how to create a new filter object through the Modeling service.
 ---